 This year during our homeschool preschool and pre-kindergarten, I thought I would try out some sensory bins.
 I make no guarantees that I will do one each week or that I will do them all year for two reasons.
 One I do not know if the girls will like them.
 Two I do not know if I will like doing them. 🙂

-During the first week, we worked on learning about the letter “E.” To find items for our Letter E Sensory Bin I raided the girls’ toys, my craft supplies, and our school supplies.
+During the fifth week, we worked on learning about the letter “E.” To find items for our Letter E Sensory Bin I raided the girls’ toys, my craft supplies, and our school supplies.

 Letter E Sensory Bin is a messy bin!
 I laid a plastic tablecloth over the girls’ table and placed the bin on top of it to help minimize the mess.
 Yay for thinking ahead!
 But I still had to sweep the floor. 🙁 At least it smelled nice!